liotier/Geogizmos/Isosmfar/README.md

 # Isosmfar

-**Isosmfar** is an interactive web application for exploring **iso-distance fields** based on OpenStreetMap (OSM) data.
+**Isosmfar** is an interactive web application for exploring **iso-distance fields** based on Openstreetmap (OSM) data.
 It lets you visualize how far every location in a chosen area is from features that match a query (e.g. schools, hospitals, bus stops, restaurants, etc.).

 # 👉 [Try it now – Isosmfar online](https://liotier.github.io/Geogizmos/Isosmfar/Isosmfar.html)